 Bird Golden Eagle 4/25, c.1964.
 From the days before identikit circuits comes the Bird Golden Eagle delivering 25 watts or so through a 15" Wharfedale speaker.
 This is fitted with both huge swampy reverb and (temperamental) tremolo which could be combined to produce a pseudo-echo effect.
 It weighs a ton!

-Fender Bassman, 1990 - First year of the reissued tweed Bassman combo delivering about 40 watts into four Jensen alnico 10" speakers.
-This is fitted with a 12AY7 tube in the first preamp position (like the original) and a 5U4GB rectifier which give the amp less gain but a much "bluesier" sound.
+Fender Bassman, 1990 - First year of the reissued tweed Bassman combo delivering about 45 watts into four Jensen alnico 10" speakers.
+This has been fitted with a 12AY7 tube in the first preamp position (like the original) and a 5U4GB rectifier which give the amp less gain but a much "bluesier" sound.

 Fender Super Reverb, 1977 - The true descendant of the 1959 Bassman?
-Debatable but it's a 4x10" combo with an output of 45 watts, reverb and tremolo.
+Debatable but it's a 4x10" combo with an output of 45 watts with added reverb and tremolo.
 Valve rectified for a bit of power sag when driven hard.
 "Blackface" modified for the classic Fender sound.
 Blue Alnico speakers fitted.